 Places to Rest at Universal Studios Orlando

-After a long morning of fun at the Universal Orlando theme parks, you need to take the afternoon off to rest.
+After a long morning of fun at the Universal Orlando theme Parks, you need to take the afternoon off to rest.
 But where?
 There’s no way a hot and busy day at one of Orlando’s most popular theme parks could have spots where peace and quiet exist, right?
-Don’t worry; there in fact is!
+Don’t worry; there, in fact, is!
 As a UOAP (Universal Orlando Annual Passholder), I’ve got you covered!
 I have been to the parks enough times during various seasons to know where you can find great places to refuel.
-Here are some of my favorite spots to rest at the Universal Orlando theme parks:
+Here are some of the best spots to rest at Universal Studios and Islands of Adventure:

 Universal’s Islands of Adventure